LifsaDev/myjum/README.md

 # E-commerce-website

-A commercial store dealingg in a wide range of products;
+An online store dealingg in a wide range of products;
-An clone of the Jumia wwebsite
+A clone of the Jumia wwebsite

 ## Techs used:
   * JS-Application logic